 Lab: Event Studies from Scratch

-Implement an event study design step by step.
-Create event-time indicators, estimate dynamic treatment effects, visualize pre-trends and post-treatment dynamics, and learn to interpret the event study plot correctly.
+Implement an event study: create event-time indicators, estimate dynamic treatment effects, visualize pre-trends and dynamics, and read the plot correctly.

 Overview